No matter what our medical model or general culture believes, grief is healthy.

 Compassionate Grief Support

 Healing the Loss provides confidential grief support for individuals navigating loss and life transitions.
-I offer a compassionate and confidential space where you can share your experience with someone who has lived through many forms of loss and understands the complexity of grief.
+I offer a compassionate space where you can share your experience with someone who understands grief not only professionally, but through lived experience.

 There are no timelines, rules, or expectations for how grief should unfold.
 Instead, our work focuses on presence, understanding, and support as you begin to carry what may feel unbearable.
 Over time, many people find that when grief is acknowledged and witnessed, space slowly opens for healing and renewed hope.